faizaanvidhani/spotify-recommender/README.md

 2. Starting the web application

+  * Be sure that frontend dependencies have been installed.
+To install frontend dependencies, execute ```npm install``` in the client directory.
   * To start the client: Navigate to the client directory.
 Execute ```npm run start-client```
   * To start the server: Navigate to the server directory.
 Execute ```flask run```.
 Alternatively, navigate to the client directory.
 Execute ```npm run start-server```